 Potawatomi Mission

-Today the faded red cross is preserved by the Kansas Historical Society in the original stone mission building, built in 1848.
-The red cross represents the mysteries surrounding the Potawatomi children who lived at the school.
-It is difficult to tell the mission's story from the children's viewpoint because they left no written records.
-Records of the white missionaries also are incomplete.
+The Kansas Historical Society preserves this cross along with the original stone mission, built in 1849.
+The cross is one of many unknown stories surrounding the students who lived at this mission school.
+It is difficult to tell the mission's story from the children's viewpoint because their voices are included in few written records.
+Even the records of the white missionaries who taught at this school are incomplete.

 Two close competitors for treaty money were the Potawatomi Baptist Manual Labor School, just south of the Kansas River near present-day Topeka, and St. Mary's Catholic Mission about 12 miles up-river.
 Both missions received start-up money from the federal government and from $50 to $75 for each student on their rolls.
 In exchange, the missions fed, clothed, and schooled the children.